A martingale approach to continuous-time marginal structural models: Weighted additive hazard regression

 Suppose that we have observations of $m$ independent individuals until death or censoring from an observational study and want to estimate the total effect of treatment.
 Ideally, we would like to base our estimate on some randomized trial.
 However, such a trial might not be available.
-The marginal structural approach now suggests to simulate a counterfactual randomized trial, using the data we already have.
-We would then like to estimate the counterfactual hazard, i.e. the hazard that the patient would have if he, contrary to the fact, had participated in the randomized trial.
-In this way we could compare the total effect of being treatment versus never being on treatment before.
+The marginal structural approach now suggests that we simulate a counterfactual randomized trial, using the data we already have.
+We would then like to estimate the counterfactual hazard, that is, the hazard that the patient would have if he, contrary to the fact, had participated in the randomized trial.
+In this way we could compare the total effect of being in treatment versus never being in treatment.

-We assume that the observations from each individual is $P$ distributed.
+We assume that the observations from each individual are $P$-distributed.
 The observations of the patient would have been $\tilde P$-distributed if he, contrary to the fact, participated in the hypothetical randomized trial.

-We assume that the counterfactual intensity follows Allen's additive hazard regression model, see \cite{Andersen} and \cite{AalenGjessingBorgan}.
+We assume that the counterfactual intensity follows Allen's additive hazard regression model, see \cite{Andersen,AalenGjessingBorgan}.
 To formalize this, let $\beta^0$ and $\beta^1$ be functions on $[0, T]$.
-We assume that we only have instantaneous effect and assume that the hazard for the event, with respect to the treatment and event history is given by:
+We assume that we only have instantaneous effect and that the hazard for the event, with respect to the treatment and event history, is given by:

 One way to estimate the hazard from the counterfactual trial is to weight the observations by the corresponding likelihood ratios.
-We will prove that a suitable weighted variant of Aalen's additive hazard regression gives consistent estimators of $\int_0^t \beta^0_s ds$ and $\int_0^t \beta^1_s ds$ from independent $P$ distributed observations.
+We will prove that a suitable weighted variant of Aalen's additive hazard regression gives consistent estimators of $\int_0^t \beta^0_s \,\mathrm{d}s$ and $\int_0^t \beta^1_s \,\mathrm{d}s$ from independent $P$-distributed observations.
 This requires some notation.
-Let $Y_s^1, \dots, Y^m_s$ be the ``at-risk'' indicators and $A_{t}^1, \dots, A^m_{t}$ be the ``at-treatment'' indicators for the $m$ independent individuals.
-We define the $m \times 2$-matrix:
+Let $Y_s^1, \ldots, Y^m_s$ be the ``at-risk'' indicators and $A_{t}^1, \ldots, A^m_{t}$ be the ``at-treatment'' indicators for the $m$ independent individuals.
+We define the $m \times2$-matrix:

-Moreover, let $R^1_t, \dots, R^m_t$ be the individual likelihood ratios at time $t$ and let
+Moreover, let $R^1_t, \ldots, R^m_t$ be the individual likelihood ratios at time $t$ and let

-Finally, let $D_t^1, \dots, D^m_t$ be event processes for the $m$ individuals before $t$.
+Finally, let $D_t^1, \ldots, D^m_t$ be event processes for the $m$ individuals before $t$.
 The observed events are now given by the vector